mattyoung101/omicron/omicam/README.md

 - Ethan Lo: field file generator, localisation research

 **Special thanks:**
-- Tom Fraser: assistance with OpenCV CUDA performance debugging (when it was still being used)
+- Tom Fraser: assistance with OpenCV CUDA performance debugging (when it was being used), help with selecting the best single board computer and overall enthusiasm and support :)

 ## Features list
-- Efficient camera decoding using V4L2 via gstreamer
+- Efficient camera decoding using V4L2
-- State of the art, GPU accelerated image processing using OpenCV and OpenCL
+- State of the art, multi-threaded, SIMD accelerated image processing using OpenCV v4
-- Highly advanced, millimetre accurate, custom localisation algorithm using non-linear optimisation methods
+- Highly advanced, centimetre accurate, custom localisation algorithm using non-linear optimisation methods
-- Fast, custom designed omnidirectional camera dewarping with nearest neighbour interpolation
 - Asynchronous, wireless frame streaming using SIMD accelerated libjpeg-turbo, to custom Kotlin remote management app
     - Network protocol uses TCP socket and Protocol Buffers with zlib compression (low bandwidth requirements)
     - Also transmits misc. data like temperature of the Jetson